-Health care companies lead stocks lower after two-day rally
+After slow start, banks and retailers lead stocks higher

-NEW YORK – U.S. stocks are slightly lower Tuesday morning as health care companies including distributors of prescription drugs and medical suppliers slump.
+NEW YORK – U.S. stocks are drifting higher Tuesday as gains for banks, retailers and technology companies put the market on track for its third up day in a row.
 Retailers are rising following strong fourth-quarter results from Under Armour and more gains for Amazon.
-The Standard & Poor's 500 index climbed almost 3 percent from Friday through Monday after a 10 percent plunge over the previous two weeks.
+The rebound over the last few days follows a harrowing drop of more than 10 percent over the previous two weeks.

 Continue Reading Below